Dominion Airlines ran a weekday passenger and airmail service

 between Gisborne and Hastings in December 1930 and January 1931.

-The service began on 22 December 1930 with airmail payment by a special 6d label.
-Letters were posted on arrival and so there was also the ordinary 1d postage.
+Letters were posted on arrival and so there was also

+44 letters were flown with the Hastings to Gisborne 6d label, but Gisborne to Hastings labels were not issued until 29 December and only 4 letters were flown.
 The Hastings to Gisborne labels were perforated and in sheets of six while the Gisborne to Hastings labels were single and imperforate.
 An unused example of the latter is shown.
 Both labels were inscribed Dominion Airways in error.

 The Post Office complained that the labels